 Clarification of terminology used in the Permissions section:

-'View any' page, 'View any' comment, etc‘View any’ permission allows you to see full list of pages/projects/comments/etc within the context of your permissions.
-For system roles these permissions apply to all sections of District Engage, while for team roles this depends on the specific departments/campaigns/projects the user is assigned to.
+'**View any**' page, '**View any**' comment, etc'View any' permission allows you to see full list of pages/projects/comments/etc within the context of your permissions.
+For system roles these permissions apply to all sections of Civio Engage, while for team roles this depends on the specific departments/campaigns/projects the user is assigned to.**'View any' project**Be careful with assigning the permission field 'View any project' to a system role user, as this user will be able to access all projects within Civio Engage.